 What are the financial aid application deadlines?

-FAFSA applications are available starting in January for the upcoming year.
+FAFSA applications are available starting in October for the upcoming year.
 In order to receive maximum consideration for financial assistance, we recommended that you complete the FAFSA and submit it to the federal processor by February 15th.
 Continuing students’ deadline is April 15th.
-Please be aware that the NJ State Aid deadline date to be considered for Tuition Aid Grant (TAG) is June 1st.

 Am I required to be accepted for admissions in order to receive financial aid?

 Yes.
 In order to receive any financial assistance in the form of grants, scholarships, work-study or loans, you must be admitted to Drew University through our admissions process.

 What happens if I don’t meet the financial aid application deadline?

 Late filers are processed with Federal Pell Grant, Federal Student loans, and Institutional aid (if available).
 Campus-Based aid such as Federal Supplemental Education Opportunity Grant (SEOG), Federal Work-Study, and Perkins will not be awarded to students applying for financial aid after the recommended deadline dates.

 Do I need to come in to apply for financial aid?

 No, you do not need to come in to the office to apply for financial aid.
 However, you may bring your completed FAFSA on the Web worksheet and federal income tax return to our office for review before submitting it online.